-After five long years of Shotkit articles, I’ve finally got around to writing one on the best monopod!
+After several years of Shotkit articles, I’ve finally got around to writing one on the best monopod!
 You see, our humble one-legged friend isn’t the first thing on most photographers’ wish-lists…

 To be completely honest, it wasn’t until quite recently that I’d actually used a monopod for my photography.
 I’ve always known of their existence, but their usage… well, it was all a bit baffling to me!

 This review has been something of a revelation in my professional photography career.
 Being forced to review several of the top monopods and put them to use in real-life situations, has brought new appreciation for these unique products.

 I’m now convinced that while a monopod may not be the first thing to recommend to a photographer, it’s definitely one of the tools that should be considered, whatever your level.

 (It’s also fortunate that they’re usually much more affordable than other camera accessories.)